Why you're definitely not missing out while you take part in Dry January®

 If you’ve decided to do Dry January®, you are definitely not missing out.
 In fact, it is a wonderful thing to do and a huge achievement.
 Be proud of yourself for saying you’ll do it.
 Get ready to enter a world where you remember your dreams and are brave enough to go after them.

 Dupe Witherick is Founder of Thrive Alcohol Free Ltd and an Alcohol Free Wellbeing & Transformational Coach.
-She helps women who want to stop drinking, explore an alcohol-free lifestyle, so they thrive.
+She specialises in helping working women around 40-55 years old who want to stop drinking and explore an alcohol-free lifestyle, so they thrive.
 She is also the Author of “A Cocktail of Clarity” and Host of the “Thrive Alcohol Free” podcast.

 Find out more: